horizon-research/CamJ/README.md

 In `example_run.py`, it contains how to use CamJ API to run simulation. `run_ieee_vr22()` function shows an example how to include user-defined hardware configurations and feed to CamJ simulator.
 First, we includes software/hardware configuration files which are defines using CamJ API.
+To know more about how to set software/hardware configurations, please check out [ieee_vr22](https://github.com/horizon-research/in-sensor-simulator/tree/main/ieee_vr22).

 ```
 from ieee_vr22.mapping_file import mapping_function